 Lyson Center for Civic Agriculture and Food Systems, Amy Christian and Duncan Hilchey

 Sustainable Agriculture Educators Association (SAEA), Kim Niewolny

 Outlining the Formal Collaboration Between the Founding Partners of the North American Food Systems Network (NAFSN).
-This was signed by the above founding organizations in spring 2015- 2016 launch.
+This was signed by the above founding organizations during th spring 2015- 2016 launch of NAFSN.

 This Memorandum of Understanding (MOU) formalizes the non-binding agreement among the organizations and institutions to collaborate as “founding partners” of the North American Food Systems Network (NAFSN).
 A more formal memorandum of agreement may be established at a future point if deemed necessary.

 Local and regional food has been estimated to be over $6 billion subsector of the U.S. food system (Low et al., 2015).
 In recent years increasing recognition of the economic and social significance of of this subsector has been associated with dramatic growth in food systems research and practice to meet the demand for new information and good practices in food systems development work.
 New professional specialties both within and outside of Cooperative Extension are emerging, including educators and trainers, food systems planners and consultants, endowed faculty chairs, food hub managers, and the like.These address a wide range of needs, including training beginning farmers, helping operators of small farms, promoting food system security and sustainability, and supporting local policy development.